Rhosinjay-cyb/Azure-Terraform-Security/README.md

 ![image](Images/create_bastion.png)

 Recall that the SSH public key has already been integrated in the VM by Azure.
-Here, the SSH private key is specified to complete the authentication.
+Here, the SSH private key available on the local computer is specified to complete the authentication.

 ![image](Images/access_vm.png)